The Ultimate Travel Guide to Charleston, South Carolina

 Indaco

-For the best pizza, pasta and Italian in Charleston, and a great date night spot, look no further than Indaco.
-I’m obsessed with their neopolitan-style pizzas, delish pastas, and their fresh caesar salad (that is authentic zesty caesar dressing, not creamy-mayo-wannabe-caesar!)
+For great pizza, pasta and Italian in Charleston, and a great date night or group spot, look no further than Indaco.
+I love their neopolitan-style pizzas, delish pastas, and their fresh caesar salad (that is authentic zesty caesar dressing, not creamy-mayo-wannabe-caesar!)

 Little Jack’s Tavern